-Many families and institutional investors have a longer perspective than dealers who monitor share price movements, or those who think in terms of particular ventures or projects.
+Many families and institutional investors have a longer perspective than dealers who monitor share price movements for short term positions and opportunities to exploit, or those who think in terms of particular ventures or projects.
 They prefer to carefully select, buy and hold shares for the longer term, and hence have more of an interest in sustainable business growth.
-In relation to the environment and climate change, the ability of most companies to have any influence over global trends is limited.
+In relation to climate change, the ability of most companies to have any influence over global trends is limited.
 Even in sectors that contribute significantly to environmental damage and/or global warming, a business may be one of many possible players.
 There may be variables over which a board has little or no control.
+From an investor perspective a key question is how profit and dividends across a portfolio during a period of adjustment will compare with those after a transition to more sustainable and possibly simpler lifestyles, communities and activities.

-An aggregation of similar decisions by many companies and their customers and suppliers can have more impact.
+An aggregation of similar decisions by many companies and their customers and suppliers might have a significant impact.
 In a field like solar power one can see the collective result of many entrepreneurs and companies responding to similar requirements and local, national and global opportunities.
 Some of them in certain jurisdictions have been motivated in part by incentives and public subsidies.
 The combined result of all this activity and supply chains achieving a critical mass is that innovation and the development of relevant technologies have occurred and renewable energy costs are falling.
 However, for many other companies and their boards, it is business as usual.
-Environmental and climate change debates can seem remote.
+Climate change and environmental debates can seem remote.
 Responses are more disparate and their consequences and trends are more difficult to discern.
 The consequences of insufficient private and public collective impact are apparent in mountains of rubbish, melting ice and retreating glaciers.